invasomics/catfish_eDNA/README.md

 # catfish_eDNA
-Environmental DNA as a detection and quantitative tool for brown bullhead catfish (Ameiurus nebulosus): A comparison with conventional netting
+Environmental DNA as a detection and quantitative tool for brown bullhead catfish (Ameiurus nebulosus): A comparison with conventional netting; journal details TBA